GoogleCloudPlatform/click-to-deploy-solutions/gke-standard-nginx/README.md

 ## Setup

 This solution assumes you already have a project created and set up where you wish to host these resources.
-If not, and you would like for the project to create a new project as well, please refer to the [github repository][8] for instructions.
+If you haven't created a project yet or want to create a new one, please follow the instructions in this [guide][8].
 ### Prerequisites

 - Have an [organization][9] set up in Google cloud.